 We define our business segments as ITS, video products and telecom products.
 The ITS segment consists of our majority-owned subsidiary, Iteris, Inc. The video products segment includes our wholly-owned subsidiaries, Broadcast, Inc. and MAXxess Systems, Inc. (previously known as Gyyr Incorporated).
 The telecom products segment consists of Zyfer, Inc., our wholly-owned subsidiary (formerly known as our Communications division).
 In April 2001, Gyyr separated its operations into two divisions, the Gyyr CCTV Products line, which manufactures analog and digital storage solutions, and the Gyyr Electronic Access Control line, which manufactures enterprise security management systems.
 In September 2001, we sold substantially all of the assets and certain liabilities of the Gyyr CCTV Products line.
-In connection with the sale, we changed the name of Gyyr to MAXxess Systems, Inc. to reflect the focus of the business on electronic access control and Environmental Security Systems.
+In connection with the sale, we changed the name of Gyyr to MAXxess Systems, Inc. to reflect the focus of the business on electronic access control and environmental security systems.
 All references to our subsidiaries in this Report include the prior business and results of operations of such subsidiaries as our business units prior to their incorporation.

-In September 2001, in connection with our continued cost control efforts and the slowdown in the telecommunications industry, our Board of Directors approved the immediate discontinuation of Mariner Networks, Inc., our wholly owned subsidiary.
+In September 2001, in connection with our continued cost control efforts and the slowdown in the telecommunications industry, we discontinued the operations of Mariner Networks, Inc., our wholly-owned subsidiary.
 Mariner had previously been included within our telecom products segment.
-Losses from the operations of Mariner are included in the loss from discontinued operations of \$13.8 million during the six months ended September 30, 2001.
+Losses from the operations of Mariner of \$13.8 million are included in the loss from discontinued operations during the nine months ended December 31, 2001.